Having the occasional raccoon ransack your garbage may feel innocuous, but inviting wild animals to snack on your outdoor garbage can be dangerous.

-Minimize the amount of food waste in your trash
+1. Minimize the amount of food waste in your trash.

-If you have a cold garage or shed, you can keep your trash inside.
-Keeping trash indoors will keep the creatures out.
+If you have a cold garage or shed, you can keep your trash cans inside.
+Keeping trash indoors will keep the creatures out, though it may invite pests, such as big black ants if you don’t secure your lids properly.

 The wind can knock your garbage cans over.
-Run a rope over the top of the cans and stake them down to the ground.
+Run a rope over the top of the cans and stake them down to the ground for added protection.
+This will also protect your cans from wild animals that topple your cans in search of food.

-The build-up of delicious smelling food runoff is irresistible to our furry little diners.
-Keeping the cans clean will reduce the smells and make them less attractive to animals.
+The build-up of delicious-smelling food runoff is irresistible to our furry little diners.
+Keeping your cans clean will eliminate any residue or unwanted smells that build up over time.

-Freezing them will keep them from smelling bad while you are waiting for pick up day.
+Freezing food scraps during the warmer months will keep them from smelling bad while you are waiting for pick-up day.

 Christmas lights scare raccoons and other animals, so they are perfect to keep critters out.
 You can put out a small wooden or metal frame or simply hang lights on the garbage cans to keep everyone out.

-There are several over-the-counter sprays that can be put on the cans and on the trash that will keep the raccoons and other creatures out.
+Several over-the-counter sprays can be put on the cans and on the trash that will keep the raccoons and other creatures out.

-One very important note: If you see a raccoon or other animals acting strangely, please call us at Anchor Pest Control right away.
+One critical note: If you see a raccoon or other animals acting strangely, please call Anchor Pest Control as soon as possible.
 Raccoons and other mammals can carry rabies and give it to pets and family members.

-If you find that you have a consistent problem with animals in your garbage, give us a call us we will come out to assess the situation.
+If you find that you have a consistent problem with animals in your garbage, call us, and we will come out to assess the situation.
 We have professional solutions that will keep your garbage in the cans when these DIY options may not help.